-December 31, 2022 Notional Amount Fair Value Included in other assets from discontinued operations: Best efforts forward sales contracts \$ 221 \$ -
+December 31, 2022

+Notional Amount Fair Value

+\$ 221 \$

-NOTE 16 - LOAN COMMITMENTS AND OTHER RELATED ACTIVITIES
+NOTE 16 13 - LOAN COMMITMENTS AND OTHER RELATED ACTIVITIES

 Some financial instruments, such as loan commitments, credit lines, and letters of credit, are issued to meet customer financing needs.
 These are agreements to provide credit or to support the credit of others, as long as conditions established in the contract are met, and usually have expiration dates.
 Commitments may expire without being used.
 Off-balance sheet risk to credit loss exists up to the face amount of these instruments, although material losses are not anticipated.
 The same credit policies that are used for loans are used to make such commitments, including obtaining collateral at exercise of the commitment.